section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-using-react/index.md

 ### Step 1: Understand the data from the API

-Before consuming data from an API, it's vital to understand the data that the API provides.
+Before consuming data from an API, it's important to understand the data that the API provides.
 Data from an API is commonly presented in a `JSON` format.
 This makes it much easier for it to be consumed in the application.

 In this tutorial, we will be using [OMDb API](http://www.omdbapi.com/).
 You need an API key to gain access to this API.
 This API key can be generated from the OMDb API's [website](http://www.omdbapi.com/apikey.aspx).